-The per capita income in Rector in 2010 was $19,984, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,936 for a family of four.
+The per capita income in Rector in 2018 was $18,336, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $73,344 for a family of four.

 The people who call Rector home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rector residents report their race to be White.
 Important ancestries of people in Rector include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Rector is English.
 Other important languages spoken here include African languages and Arabic.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 Divorcees may find friendship and understanding in this neighborhood, as 25.6% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 99.1% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.